 The Department operates a VAX-750 system, running Unix, for Computing Science students.
 The terminals are located in the Killam Library.
+The university also operates a VAX-8800 running VMS that is used for some Computing Science courses and has a PC lab and a Macintosh lab avaiable for coursework and student use.
 In addition, a VAX-785 system, running Unix, is available for faculty and graduate students.